-You may think that most of the auto accident victims that we work with here at Kirshenbaum & Kirshenbaum, Attorneys At Law, Inc. have suffered major injuries.
-If your auto accident only resulted in minor problems such as whiplash, you may feel as though you don’t need any assistance.
+You may think that most of the car accident victims that we work with here at Kirshenbaum & Kirshenbaum, Attorneys At Law, Inc. have suffered major injuries.
+If your car accident only resulted in minor problems such as whiplash, you may feel as though you don’t need any assistance.
 However, even relatively minor car accidents can cause serious issues.
 While you may think of your whiplash as a small problem, it can easily leave you needing lifelong medical care.

 At first glance, whiplash may not seem like such a big deal.
 You may even be in the kind of accident that’s known to cause it and feel no immediate effects.
 However, it’s not uncommon for the searing neck and head pain associated with whiplash to show up hours or even days afterward.